 Medical laboratory management software generally includes a feature known as a sample workflow manager.
 This manager automates the sample handling process.
 As soon as the lab collects a sample, the software assigns a barcode to that sample.

 The barcode holds details like the names of the lab assistants responsible for testing the samples and the equipment they used.
 It ties the results back to the patient’s electronic medical record in the laboratory management system.

 Saves Time and Produces Error-free Results

-Medical lab software avoids the time-consuming stage of manually re-registering samples when they arrive at the processing center.
-The software registers and assigns a barcode to each sample before it is sent for processing, bypassing the potential for human error.
+Medical lab software avoids the time-consuming stage of manually accessioning samples as they arrive at the laboratory.
+Instead, the software registers and assigns a barcode to each sample before it is sent for processing, bypassing the need for order entry and the potential for human error.